vedran-maricevic/sb_poc/README.md

 # Proof of Concept.
 This proof of concepts aim, is to show it is possible to have Datamatrix. code recognition moved to the front end side.
 Currently, we use backend for this purpose.
+This PoC is 95% boilerplate from the original Scanbot company demo.
+It consist of the following:
+- Boilerplate (React setup) (We already do it)
+- Instantiating the scanbot for usage (We already do it)
+- Detecting the Datamatrix Code (App.tsx and image-utils.ts) - PoC code, only in those two files.

 ### Origins
 This PoC is based on ScanBot demo project, where they cover all features they offer.
 However, we stripped most of it.